AFUDIrk/CADDeck/READMEeng.md

 9. Menu 8: Fusion360 Actions
 10. Menu 9: Not used

- If you need support to set it up, you can join my discord server.https://discord.gg/kFvPhqmc
+If you need assistance with setup or sourcing the boards, you can join my discord server.https://discord.gg/kFvPhqmc